meenugigi/Covid19-Tracker/README.md

 Capabilities include:

--displays no of total confirmed cases.
+- displays no of total confirmed cases.
 - displays no of new confirmed cases.
 - displays no of total deaths.
 - displays no of new deaths.